zimmertr/Ender-6-Klipper-Guide/README.md

 ### Configure a USB Wireless Adapter

 I noticed that Linux was randomly choosing between `wlan0` and `wlan1` on boot after I installed my USB wireless adapter. `wlan0` is the Raspberry Pi's internal wireless chip so that wasn't ideal.
-To force it to use `wlan1`, the USB wireless adapter, you can simply add `interface-name=wlan1` to the `[connection]` section in the `/etc/NetworkManager/system-connections/preconfigured.nmconnection` file that Raspberry Pi OS automatically created for you.
+To force it to use `wlan1`, the USB wireless adapter, you can add `interface-name=wlan1` to the `[connection]` section in the `/etc/NetworkManager/system-connections/preconfigured.nmconnection` file that Raspberry Pi OS automatically created for you.

 ```bash
 [connection]
 interface-name=wlan1
 ```

-Disabling power management can also allegedly help improve performance.
+Disabling [power management](https://ubuntu.com/core/docs/networkmanager/snap-configuration/wifi-powersave) can also allegedly help improve performance.
 Or at least prevent the NIC from disconnecting after some time idling.
 Alternatively, you might be able to use something like [Sonar](https://github.com/mainsail-crew/sonar) to accomplish the same thing.

 Disabling power management can be accomplished by adding `wifi.powersave = 2` to the `[connection]` block.
 However, I noticed that when I added this to the `preconfigured.nmconnection` file, `iw wlan1 get power_save` showed that it was still on.
-So instead I created a new `/etc/NetworkManager/conf.d/wifi-powersave.conf` that simply contained the following.
+So instead I created a new `/etc/NetworkManager/conf.d/wifi-powersave.conf` that contained the following.

 ```bash
 [connection]